 Conditions that cause decreased immunity, such as leukemia, HIV/AIDS, and cancer treatment

 Yes, Periodontitis can lead to poor overall health, if not treated and kept under control.
 Periodontitis can lead to decay and loss of teeth, as well as bone loss in the jaw.
 Research has demonstrated that bacteria that causes Periodontitis can gain entrance into your bloodstream through gum tissues in the mouth, which may affect your lungs, and your heart functionality.
 Hence, period disease is not good for your overall health.
 Also, Periodontitis is associated with respiratory disorders, coronary artery diseases/stroke, rheumatoid arthritis, and other medical problems.

 Having good oral hygiene is a great way of trying to avoid Periodontitis or period problems.
 Treating Periodontitis is not easy, it is best to maintain good oral health care regimens, to try to avoid gum problems.
 Going and seeing a dentist for a prophy / dental exam usually once every 6 months is a great way of trying to avoid bad gum problems.

-Our dental perio pain blogs cover all kinds of important topics and answer a common dentistry question like What Is Periodontitis?
+Our dental period pain blogs cover all kinds of important topics and answer common dentistry questions like What Is Periodontitis?
 How Can I Stop Periodontitis?
 We also cover topics like How To Cure Gum Disease, and How To Tell If You Have Gum Disease through Teledentistry Procedures and expert advice from local dentists.

 DentalChat is here to help people with their dental care.
 Feel free to ask local emergency dentist questions on these topics in our dentistry live chat at DentalChat.
 Find a Local Dentist and Ask Periodontist Questions Online with us.